Bootstrapping LLMs via Preference-Based Policy Optimization: Related Work

 \section{Related Work}

-\paragraph{Reinforcement Learning from Human Feedback (RLHF).} Reinforcement learning from human feedback (RLHF) has become a pivotal approach for fine-tuning large language models (LLMs) to produce text better aligned with human preferences.
+\textbf{RLHF.} Reinforcement learning from human feedback (RLHF) has become a pivotal approach for fine-tuning large language models (LLMs) to produce text better aligned with human preferences.
 Early methods in this area rely on reward-based RLHF, where human preferences are used to train a reward model that guides reinforcement learning to optimize the LLM’s outputs \cite{christiano2017deep,ziegler2019fine,stiennon2020learning,ouyang2022training}.
 In contrast, reward-free methods such as Direct Preference Optimization (DPO) \cite{rafailov2024direct} and its variants \cite{azar2024general,ethayarajh2024kto,park2024disentangling,meng2024simpo} bypass the explicit learning of a reward model.
 These approaches directly optimize the model based on pre-collected human preference data through pairwise comparisons, avoiding the construction of an explicit reward function.
 This often leads to improved data efficiency and scalability for LLM fine-tuning.
-Moreover, recent studies \cite{guo2024direct,pang2024iterative,xiong2024iterative,ye2024online,shani2024multi,cen2025value} propose online variants of DPO, where preference data are collected interactively from LLM annotators to iteratively evaluate and update the current policy.
-These works can be viewed as reward-based preference optimization relying on offline preference datasets.
+Moreover, recent studies \cite{guo2024direct,pang2024iterative,xiong2024iterative,ye2024online,shani2024multi,cen2025value,zhangself,das2025active} propose online variants of RLHF, where preference data are collected interactively from LLM annotators to iteratively evaluate and update the current policy.
+These works can be viewed as reward-based preference optimization relying on online collective preference datasets.